Dotfile Templater

 fg_col = "#9999F8"

-test = This wont be configured % Even if there are comments
+test = This will not be configured % Even if there are comments

 $primary: rgb(9549FF); %%% @replace-pattern('rgb\([A-Za-z\d]{6}\)', primary_col, '[A-Za-z\d]{6}')